-- The Master's Project is evaluated by two examiners (= supervisors).
-The first supervisor must be a professor at CGL.
-The student can propose a first supervisor for the Master's Project. - The student may also select their second supervisor.
-Generally, the second supervisor can be any lecturer, researcher, or teaching assistant from CGL.
-However, the second supervisor must at least hold a Master's degree and should have been a teacher or instructor for the student during semesters 1 to 3.
-A professor or a qualified academic from another institution or company (= external to CGL) may also take on the role of the second supervisor.
-If the second supervisor is external to CGL, the student must submit a written application to the examination board.

-• The examination board decides on both supervisors for the Master Thesis, Final Presentation, and Oral Examination and takes the student's suggestions into consideration.
+- The Master's Project is assessed by two examiners, who also serve as supervisors.
+The first supervisor must be a professor at CGL and, ideally, should have previously taught the student at CGL.
+The student is responsible for selecting and reaching out to a proposed first supervisor for the project. - The examination board appoints the second supervisor, and the student has no influence on their selection.
+However, in special cases, such as collaborations with a company, the student may submit a written request for a specific second supervisor who either works for the company or has relevant expertise in the thesis subject.
+The examination board will consider this request where possible. - The examination board decides on both supervisors for the Master Thesis, Final Presentation, and Oral Examination and takes the student's suggestions into consideration.
 The examination board ensures that the examination obligations are distributed as evenly as possible among the supervisors.